-For crossing Alta Via 1 you need to purchase the TABACCO MAPS numbers: 031, 03, 025 either online or in any sport, souvenir or cigarette shop in the local towns.
-Even some rifugios sell them!
+For crossing Alta Via 1 you need to purchase the TABACCO MAPS numbers: 031 (Dolomiti Di Braies), 03 (Dolomiti Ampezzane), and 025 (Dolomiti Di Zoldo) either online or in any sport, souvenir, or cigarette shop in the local towns.
+Even some Rifugios sell them!

 Day 1: Lago di Braies to Rifugio Biella

-The first day is relatively short with only 9,5 kilometres (5.9 miles) to cover before you make it to the first refuge.
+The first day is relatively short with only 9,5 kilometers (5.9 miles) to cover before you make it to the first refuge.
 The start couldn’t be more scenic – the turquoise Lake Braies surrounded by soaring peaks with Croda del Becco towering above them all.

 You will have two choices either to navigate the lake counterclockwise following the official route or clockwise,

-There is a short cable protected section around halfway to the hut but it’s only useful when the conditions are icy or wet.
+There is a short cable-protected section around halfway to the hut but it’s only useful when the conditions are icy or wet.
 In around 3 hours following path no. 1 the whole way, you will reach Forcella Sora Forno (in Italian Forcella means a saddle or a pass).
 From here it’s a short descent to your first hut.

 Rifugio Biella is quite basic.
-If possible ask for a room which isn’t in the attic, where the walls are paper thin.
+If possible ask for a room which isn’t in the attic, where the walls are paper-thin.
 I hope you packed those earplugs!
 Spend the afternoon just enjoying the vast views from the terrace or head out and summit the nearby Croda del Becco!

-Extension: Croda Del Becco/Seekofel Summit
+Extension day 1: Croda Del Becco/Seekofel Summit

 If you would like to hike to the top of Croda del Becco I recommend that you first check in at the hut and leave most of your stuff behind.
 Take only the necessities and head back out to Forcella Sora Forna.

-From the summit you can look down to Lago di Braies where you started the hike!
+From the summit, you can look down to Lago di Braies where you started the hike!

 Day 2: Rifugio Biella to Rifugio Fanes

-15.4 km / 9.6 miles
+- Distance: 15.4 km / 9.6 mi

-654 m / 2146 feet
+- Elevation gain: 654 m / 2146 ft

-908 m / 2980 feet
+- Elevation loss: 908 m / 2980 ft

-PATH NUMBERS: 6, 6A, 7
+- Path numbers: 6, 6A, 7

 At first, the route is exposed, then it plateaus for a bit, before gently climbing up again along a path leading through the forest.

 Rifugio Fanes is an amazing hut and feels more like a fancy backcountry lodge.
 There is no phone reception in the area, but the hut offers free wifi between certain hours of the day.
 It isn’t very fast but it does the job.

 Day 3: Rifugio Fanes to Rifugio Lagazuoi

-14.5 km / 9 miles
+- Distance: 14.5 km / 9 mi

-1086 m / 3563 feet
+- Elevation gain: 1086 m / 3563 ft

-418 m / 1371 feet
+- Elevation loss: 418 m / 1371 ft

-PATH NUMBERS: 11, 20B, 20
+- Path numbers: 11, 20B, 20

-After that the path branches off to the left as you begin the ascent to Forcella del Lago and enter the beautiful Cortina Dolomites.
-On a good weather day you will be able to spot rifugio Lagazuoi from the saddle – your destination for the day.
+After that, the path branches off to the left as you begin the ascent to Forcella del Lago and enter the beautiful Cortina Dolomites.
+On a good weather day, you will be able to spot Rifugio Lagazuoi from the saddle – your destination for the day.

-From the saddle you drop down through a steep gully to a small turquoise lake followed by another ascent through moon like landscapes all the way to the hut.
+From the saddle, you drop down through a steep gully to a small turquoise lake followed by another ascent through moon-like landscapes all the way to the hut.

-We encountered a lot of snow on this part of the hike and sometimes sank in knee deep making our ascent that much more difficult.
-The views from the terrace of rifugio Lagazuoi more than made up for the struggle.
+We encountered a lot of snow on this part of the hike and sometimes sank in knee-deep making our ascent that much more difficult.
+The views from the terrace of Rifugio Lagazuoi more than made up for the struggle.